openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 This genesis file is defining a network called `Validator-set-tutorial` with many parameters similar to the ones the Kovan Network has.
 You are encouraged to visit [Aura consensus](Pluggable-Consensus#aura) as well as the [general chain specifications](Chain-specification) pages to understand the parameters used here.
 This genesis file is incomplete as we miss `Node0`'s address in the list of validators.
 We will create it in the next steps.

-If you intend to use the files from the [full setup repository](https://github.com/Tbaut/Validator-set-tutorial/tree/master/Full-setup), note that the genesis file does not contains all the builtins contracts.
-You can safely ignore this message instead.

 ## 2. Create and configure the validators' nodes

 ### 2.1 Create and configure `Node0`